SocketSetter/openstack/README.md

 The paper explores the fascinating realm of designing a small-scale and failure-resistant IaaS cloud with OpenStack.
 Discover how OpenStack can empower you to replicate the seamless experience of public clouds on a smaller, more cost-effective scale while retaining full control over your data.

 Explore the paper for insights into making cloud infrastructure more accessible and efficient.
 Whether you're a cloud administrator or simply curious about cloud technologies, this repository is your gateway to a more resilient cloud future. ⚙️☁️

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).